 I don’t think Babbel on its own will get you to total Spanish mastery.
 People that are just getting into their language learning journey often have this image in their mind of them sitting at a café speaking rapidly and fluently in Spanish.

-Babbel is great at building foundational knowledge and working up from there.
-They start with one- and two-word phrases, and work up from there.
+Babbel is great at building up your core knowledge.
+They start with one- and two-word phrases and work up from there.

-They’ll teach you a couple thousand words, how to form sentences, how to conjugate verbs, and other necessities, but don’t expect to be reading books from Gabriel García Márquez after completing the Babbel course.
+They’ll teach you a couple thousand words, how to form sentences, how to conjugate verbs, and other necessities, but don’t expect to be reading books from Nobel Prize-winning novelist Gabriel García Márquez after completing the Babbel course.

-And Babbel does it in a really smart and fun way.
+And Babbel takes a really smart and fun approach to Spanish.
 Lessons only take 10 or 15 minutes each, and they are actually engaging and fun.
-They layer grammar instruction directly into lessons, and mix things up frequently with different types of drills.
+They layer grammar instruction directly into lessons and mix things up frequently with different types of drills.

 Amazing Value